Grabosticus/12222190_impressionist-stylegan/README.md

 In the GitHub repository, there is a release **Impressionist Artworks v1.0** which contains the dataset images, the dataset csv with and without clusters, and weights of a pretrained StyleGAN.
 Unpack the images and the csv with the clusters into the root directory of the repository.
 The main directory should now contain a directory called `impressionist` and a file `filtered_impressionist_clusters.csv`.
 The weights file `ada_stylegan_64_more_channels.pth` should be saved in a subdirectory of the root directory called `weights`

 ### Running the preprocessing K-Means script
+**UPDATE 13.12.2025**: Due to a new critical security vulnerability in torch.load(), the script `similarity_clustering.py` is currently only runnable for PyTorch versions >2.6.

 Keep in mind, that it isn't required to run the preprocessing script.
 Its result - `filtered_impressionist_clusters.csv` - is already available under the GitHub release.
 If you still want to do it however, you can do the following.
 Download `filtered_impressionist_noclusters.csv` from the GitHub release and put it in the `preprocessing` directory.
 Then run the following commands:

 ```